zammad/zammad-documentation/api/intro.rst

    .. note::

-      Number of returned objects
-         Zammad has hard limits for the maximum returned objects.
+      **Number of returned objects:** Zammad has hard limits for the maximum returned objects.
 You can't raise these limits.

-      Number of total to return objects
-         Zammad does not provide a total count of objects available for your query.
+      **Number of total to return objects:** Zammad does not provide a total count of objects available for your query.
 This forces you to cycle through the pages until Zammad no longer returns further objects.

 In order to use pagination you'll need two get options:
 ``per_page`` and ``page``.
 Combine them like so to receive 5 results from